Writing Workshops & Events

-This 8-week workshop will inspire you to take your writing projects to the next level, whether you’re working on fiction, memoir, or somewhere in between.
+This workshop will inspire you to take your writing projects to the next level, whether you’re working on fiction, memoir, or somewhere in between.
 Through a series of mind-opening exercises, we’ll uncover life material, hone our story-telling voices and deepen our commitment to the writing life.
-Each night, we explore a new narrative ‘tool,’ generate writing in an encouraging environment, share work and receive constructive feedback.
+Each night, we explore a new narrative craft ‘tool,’ generate writing in an encouraging environment, share work and receive valuable constructive feedback.
 Monday Nights, 6-9 pm. ($350)